bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

   ``` bash
   cmd.exe /k ""C:\Program Files (x86)\Intel\oneAPI\setvars.bat" intel64 vs2019" && pwsh
   ```
+  Make sure you have the correct version of Visual Studio instead of `vs2019`.
 Other options to set the new profile are trivial.
 Now you can save the profile.
 When you start the profile from the Terminal app, this will execute the Windows command prompt first, then it will set the environment variables for Intel oneAPI and Visual Studio, and then run the new PowerShell 7 (`pwsh.exe`).
 You can now compile and build programs using Intel Fortran in a modern terminal environment.